josefs/Gradualizer/README.md

 data types are handled, although there are things that don't work yet.
 That being said, pull requests are most welcome!

-As of writing this, the single biggest missing feature is support for subtype polymorphism.

 A work-in-progress [Gradualizer manual](https://github.com/josefs/Gradualizer/wiki) is located on the wiki.